KSTC-TV: Newscasts

 In the early 2000s, KSTC experimented with carrying a two-hour extension of KSTP's weekday morning newscast from 7 to 9 a.m., providing an all-local alternative to Good Morning America on channel 5.
 On July 19, 2009, KSTP began to produce daily newscasts for KSTC full-time.
-The newscasts run for two hours starting at 7 a.m. and hour-long noon newscast on weekdays and for an hour at 9 p.m, (a half-hour on Saturdays), which respectively compete with Fox owned-and-operated station KMSP-TV (channel 9)'s in-house morning newscast and KMSP's primetime newscast at 9 p.m.
+The newscasts run for two hours starting at 7 a.m. and hour-long noon newscast on weekdays and for an hour at 9 p.m, (a half-hour on Saturdays), which respectively compete with Fox owned-and-operated station KMSP-TV (channel 9)'s in-house morning newscast and KMSP's prime time newscast at 9 p.m.
 In the late 2010s, the station also began to carry an hour-long noon newscast on weekdays from KSTP, along with the previous day's edition of Twin Cities Live at 9 a.m.

 Technical information

-Subchannels

-The digital signal of KSTP-TV contains three subchannels, while KSTC-TV's signal contains four.
-Through the use of virtual channels, KSTC-TV's subchannels are associated with channel 5.

 Analog-to-digital conversion

-KSTC-TV shut down its analog signal, over UHF channel 45, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KSTC-TV shut down its analog signal, over UHF channel 45, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 44 to channel 45.
 In October 2011, KSTP and KSTC unified all of their over-the-air channels as virtual subchannels of KSTP.
-As a result, the PSIPs of KSTC changed.
+As a result, the virtual channels of KSTC changed.
 The main KSTC channel is now on 5.2, with This TV now being tuned to 5.6.

 On September 2, 2019, KSTC moved from physical channel 45 to 30 as part of the ongoing spectrum reallocation.
 The station continues to use the 45TV branding.